Why The Process Of Growing New Brain Cells Is So Damn Important

 Don’t get me wrong, in no way I’m saying people should or should not drink it – it depends on so much more and, in the end, is completely up to your own preferences.

-I just wanted to quickly show you that there are always two sides to an issue and how it helps to be clear about your own intentions of doing something.
-I made a conscious decision with my caffeine intake which is what is most important.
+I just wanted to show you that there are always two sides to an issue and how it helps to be clear about your own intentions when doing something.
+Talking about opportunity cost and stuff.
+I evaluated my own reasons and made a conscious decision with my caffeine intake which is what is most important.

 So without further ado, here are some scientifically proven factors that influence the rate of neurogenesis, increase BDNF or modulate learning, memory and depressive behavior.